Best Trolling Motor Battery – ULTIMATE Buyer’s Guide and Reviews

 This 12 volt Optima BlueTop is designed for marine use and features 50 amp hours and strong deep cycle performance.
 It works well in cold temperatures and has a reserve capacity of 100 minutes.

-You can mount it in any position, whatever suits your vessel, as it’s spill proof and requires no maintenance.
+You can mount it in any position, whatever suits your vessel, as it’s a spill-proof battery and requires no maintenance.
 It has a long life span and its amp hour rating means you’ll be able to power your motor for a few hours on one charge.